Nickchapman3773/Uranium-Fever/README.md

 ## Optional Performance Profile
 > [!tip]
 > This is an OPTIONAL step for those with weaker computers.
-Use the Performance Profile for far better performance in exchange for far worse visuals.
+Use the Performance Profile to gain better performance in exchange for worse visuals.
 This profile disables Real Time Reflections, New Vegas Reloaded, and other associated mods.

 - In MO2, select `Uranium Fever` from the large dropdown list in the top middle, then click the `Uranium Fever Performance` Profile.